-Taylor sat between Char and Samook at the head of the long table as they waited for the Aarden to arrive.
-In addition to the seven Elders, Daax and themselves, eleven chairs sat empty around the table, waiting for the Aarden.
-Taylor had checked on the Aarden’s progress with her wrist communicator before she came into the long house, and Kaz-ur had indicated they would be just a little bit longer.
+Taylor sat between Char and Samook at the head of the long table, waiting for the Aarden to arrive.
+Besides the seven Elders, Daax and themselves, eleven chairs sat empty around the table, waiting for the Aarden.
+Taylor had checked on the Aarden’s progress with her wrist communicator before she came into the long house, and Kaz-ur had indicated they would be just a bit longer.
 Part of the breakfast tradition was that the Aarden had a light protein snack on the way, so they might enjoy the taste treats of their hosts, but still have their hunger sated.
-Aarden ate fruit, but they really liked their meat, where the Illiya were strictly vegetarians, which is why Taylor had been so surprised by Char’s offer to taste meat.
-He was really trying hard to get ready to be a good father.

 “Just a few more minutes, Kral,” said Taylor as she checked the time on her wrist communicator.

 “We are fine to wait.
 I am more concerned about you.
-You may begin if you like, the babies may be hungry-?” said Kral.
+You may begin if you like, I understand you may be hungrier than you used to be.” said Kral.

 Taylor shook her head.
 “I had a piece of fruit before.
 I’ll be fine to wait.
 I don’t want to be rude.”